59de44955ebd/WinSetupShell/README.md

 - There might be issues with some HiDPI displays.

 ## ToDos
-- Explain how to add other portable applications
+- Explain how to add other (compatible) portable applications
 - Explain how to customize start menu and quick launch toolbar links
 - Clean up the Python code